MartinThoma/MartinThoma.github.io/_posts/2014-12-30-why-i-prefer-linux-over-windows.md

 ## Pseudo reasons for Linux

+A pseudo-reason is an argument which might be true, but is not important at all for the person who wrote it.

 ### Security
 I often hear that people like Linux because of higher security.
 I don't think that this is a real reason, as I have never heared of any end user having